Scott Walker discography: Scott Engel and Pre-Walker Brothers singles 1957–63

 Prior to forming The Walker Brothers, Scott Walker recorded a series of songs under various names, most commonly as Scott Engel.
 Many of these recordings were later compiled and re-released credited to Scott Walker.
-Walker also collaborated with John Stewart in a series of short-lived groups, such as The Moongooners, Newporters and Chosen Few.
+Walker also collaborated with John Stewart in a series of short-lived groups, such as The Moongooners, The Newporters and The Chosen Few.

 All singles credited to Scott Engel; except where indicated.